loopsocial/firework_ios_sdk/README.md

 ##### Handle Add to Cart

 The `fireworkShopping(_:addProductVariantToCart:fromVideo:_:)` method is called when the user has selected the "Add to cart" button and will pass the ids of the product and variant of the selected item.
+The `fireworkShopping(_:productVariantCTASelected:fromVideo:_:)` method is called when the user has selected the CTA Button ("Add to cart"/"Shop now") and will pass the ids of the product and variant of the selected item.

-The host app must call the `addToCartCompletionHandler` to inform the next action to perform.
+The host app must call the `ctaCompletionHandler` to inform the next action to perform.

   - `showEmbeddedCart` - When sepecifying this action the SDK will request a `CartViewController` from the `FireworkVideoSDK.shopping.cartProvider`; see [Providing an embedded cart view](#providing-an-embedded-cart-view) for more details.
   - `dismissWithFeedback` - When specifying this action the SDK will dismiss the Product summary drawer and display a toast message to the user.
+  - `feedbackOnly` - When specifying this action the SDK will only display a toast message to the user.
+  - `none` - When specifying this option the SDK won't perform any action.

 > **Note:** If no action is provided within 2 seconds the SDK will assume the item was not successfully added.